jvican/jvican.github.io/content/post/implicit-parameter-overload.md

 implementations only need to define the enriched `debug` method.

-Users of this API **will not** be able to call the simple `debug` **unless** they do an upcast to the third-party logger `Logger`.
+Users of this API **will not** be able to call the simple `debug` **unless** they do an upcast to the third-party logger `AbstractLogger`.
 This is intended -- the goal is to have a good default, not to make it completely impossible to call the simple debug, so make sure that it still has a sensible implementation.

 In Bloop's case, the third-party logger API is never exposed and I recommend doing so in your application or library if you can.